braze-inc/braze-docs/_docs/_api/use_cases.md

 ## Removing emails from the Braze spam list

-At MovieCanon, a streaming services company, the developer team is responsible for periodically auditing their email lists to identify and keep users who are subscribed to their email campaigns.
-As part of this audit, they want to remove this list of emails from their spam list:
+At MovieCanon, a streaming services company, the developer team is responsible for periodically auditing its email lists to identify and keep users who are subscribed to its email campaigns.
+As part of this audit, MovieCanon wants to remove this list of emails from its spam list:

 - august.author.example.com
 - betty.benson@example.com